winterland1989/Action.js/README.md

                     | readFile("data.txt", cb) |
                     +--------------------------+

-`ActionOne` and `ActionTwo` are `Action`s first and second `_next` returned respectively, Now if we give `ActionTwo` a `callback` with `_go`, the whole callback chain will be fired sequential.
+`ActionOne` and `ActionTwo` are `Action`s first and second `_next` returned respectively, Now if we give `ActionTwo` a callback with `_go`, the whole callback chain will be fired sequential.

-Nice, we just use a simple class with only one field, two very simple functions, the callbacks are now written in a much more readable way, but we have a key problem to be solved yet: what if we want to nest async `Action`s inside an `Action`, it turn out with an adjusted `_next` function, we can handle that:
+Nice, we just use a simple class with only one field, two very simple functions, the callbacks are now written in a much more readable way, but we have a key problem to be solved yet: what if we want to nest async `Action`s inside an `Action`?
+Turn out with a little modification to our `_next` function, we can handle that:

 ```js
 Action.prototype._next = function(cb) {